-Boeing’s 737 MAX 9 ready for first flight Thursday
+Boeing’s 737 MAX 9 takes off on first flight

+The first flight of Boeing’s 737 MAX 9 took off at 10:52 a.m.
+Thursday, piloted by Boeing chief deputy test pilot Capt.
+Christine Walsh, and headed north over Lake Washington into partly cloudy skies.

-The plane, which rolled out of Boeing’s Renton factory March 7, is expected to fly for several hours and then land at Boeing Field.
+The plane, which rolled out of Boeing’s Renton factory March 7, is expected to fly for several hours and then land at Boeing Field to continue testing.
+You can watch the takeoff and track the plane’s flight by following this link.

 Sunday marked the 50th anniversary of the original 737’s first flight.